🏠 Home

 Forward pass

-Forward pass means calculating the output by passing a given input through the entire model, mathematically, it is written as $$ M_l = \text{relu} (M_{l-1}W_{l} + b_{l}), \text{For} \ l= 1, 2, ..., L, o = \text{softmax}(M_{L} W_{L+1} + b_{L+1}) , $$ where \(L\) is the number of hidden layers, \(M_{l} \in \mathbb{R}^{N \times d_l}\) is the output of the \(l\)-th layer, and \(o\) is the output of the model. \(N\) is the batch size.
-Note that here we consider the input is a matrix.
+Forward pass means calculating the output by passing a given input through the entire model.
+Mathematically, it is written as $$ M_l = \text{relu} (M_{l-1}W_{l} + b_{l}), \quad \text{for} \ l= 1, 2, ..., L, \quad o = \text{softmax}(M_{L} W_{L+1} + b_{L+1}) , $$ where \(L\) is the number of hidden layers, \(M_{l} \in \mathbb{R}^{N \times d_l}\) is the output of the \(l\)-th layer, \(W_{L+1} \in \mathbb{R}^{d_L \times C}\) and \(b_{L+1} \in \mathbb{R}^{C}\) are the parameters of the output layer, and \(o\) is the output of the model. \(N\) is the batch size.
+Note that here we consider the input as a matrix.
 In more complex models, the input can have more than one dimension, the MLP model is applied to the last dimension of the input.
 Without the activation function, the model is equivalent to a logistic regression model.

 Loss, backward pass, and training